InfyOmLabs/infy-tracker-docs/docs/docs/README.md

 #### Activity Types
 Activity Types are a type of work that has been done.
 Like Coding, Peer Reviews, Documentation, Research, etc. You can manage them here as per your need.

-## Roadmap

-This app is still in beta and under development.
-You can check/track a roadmap [here](https://trello.com/b/dRa3gaMR/infy-tracker).

 ## Contribution
 Everyone is welcomed to contribute to the project.
 All bugs and feature ideas are welcomed.